How Broken Pottery Can Bring Us Healing

 How to do it

-- Using a toothpick or spatula, apply this combination on the edges of the broken pieces.
+- Using a toothpick or spatula, apply this mixture on to the edges of the broken pieces.

 - Then, join them and press down for a few moments.

-- After this, you’ll see how the golden line edits the “scar“ on the pottery, that wound that now forms a much more beautiful, as well as unique, object.
+- After this, you’ll see how the golden line edits the “scar” on the pottery, and that the wound now makes it into a much more beautiful, unique, object.

 - Finally, you just have to let it dry for a few hours and then it’ll be ready.

-Resilience is that mental tendon that acts almost like that golden putty that joins our broken pieces.
-It also pushes us to seal our wounds and, in turn, learn from them.
+Resilience is like a mental tendon that acts almost like the golden putty that joins our broken pieces.
+It also inspires us to seal our wounds and, in turn, to learn from them.

-We must stop being ashamed of mistakes, failures or dreams that have faded.
-Instead, we must be able to see the beauty in the path we’ve taken in life that has somehow helped us to be what we are now: mature.
+We must stop being ashamed of the mistakes, failures or dreams that have faded.
+Instead, we must be able to see the beauty in the path we’ve taken in life that has somehow helped us to reach the maturity we have now.

 We are wiser creatures who have learned to “shine” from adversity.

-The broken pottery that has been repaired by the kintsukuroi technique also has a wonderful ability: it’s stronger.
+The broken pottery that has been repaired by the kintsukuroi technique also has another wonderful quality: it’s stronger.
 The cups and dishes no longer break so easily.

 Also, people who are know how to be resilient and who have also sealed their wounds in gold are no longer as weak as before.
 This is something that we all, undoubtedly, learn over time.